SichengXIE/Easy-Cloud-Diagram/Readme.md

 python wordcloud_generator.py
 </pre>

-1. Enter the YouTuber types when prompted.
+1. Enter the types when prompted.
 Separate the types by commas.
 2. Enter the corresponding fan counts when prompted.
 Separate the counts by commas.
 3. The script will generate a word cloud and display it using matplotlib.pyplot.